JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 ### prepareTestingSandbox
 {#tasks-preparetestingsandbox}

-Prepares sandbox directory with installed plugin and its dependencies for testing purposes.
+Prepares the sandbox directory with the installed plugin and its dependencies for testing purposes.

 See [`prepareSandbox` Task](#tasks-preparesandbox).